How Much Does it Cost to Rent a Car in New Zealand?

-This articles breaks down of the cost of renting a car or a campervan in New Zealand.
-It is not rare to see cars advertised for rent in New Zealand for as low as NZ$9/day and campervan for as low a NZ$19/day.
+This article breaks down the cost of renting a car or a campervan in New Zealand.
+It is not rare to see cars advertised for rent in New Zealand for as low as NZ$9/day and campervan for as low as NZ$19/day.
 Those promotional rates are in big letters online and on every brochure.
-However those prices are only the tip of the iceberg and renting a car or campervan in New Zealand requires proper budgeting.
+However, those prices are only the tip of the iceberg and renting a car or campervan in New Zealand requires proper budgeting.

 We have compiled tips and advice that apply to almost every car and campervan rental company in New Zealand to help you do the math and budget for the trip of your life properly!
 Please note that all the prices stated below are average indications only, prices vary often and are also scattered anything in between our scales.

 What’s the catch with $9/day car rental and $19/day campervan rental?

-Casr and campervans are advertised at cheap prices all year round.
+Cars and campervans are advertised at cheap prices all year round.
 Like in every business, companies like to promote their cheapest price first, no matter how relevant it is at the promotion time.
-Be aware that a NZ$9/day car rental and NZ$19/day campervan rental usually comes under some or all of the following conditions:
+Be aware that an NZ$9/day car rental and NZ$19/day campervan rental usually comes under some or all of the following conditions:

 - Older vehicle model: this means a higher risk of breakdown and higher gas consumption

-- Smallest model of the fleet: think “campercar” rather than campervan
+- Smallest model of the fleet: think “campercar” rather than a campervan

 - Strict hiring dates in the low season: usually only 3 to 4 weeks in May